Relocation Help for Franklin, TN Families

 Tennessee requires the relocating parent to give notice to the non-relocating parent in any case where they are moving either outside of the state or farther than 50 miles away.
 The parents may then collaborate on a new visitation schedule amongst themselves.
 If they fail to reach a sound agreement, however, either parent may file an objection and rely on the court to handle the modification of their permanent parenting plan.

 Whether you’re presenting an intent to move or you’re fighting the relocation of your child with their other parent, I can help you through the process.
 I have over 30 years of experience assisting Franklin families who have been in your same position.
-I am ready to help you through all its complications.
+Our Franklin relocation lawyer is ready to help you through all its complications.

-Contact Julia E. Stovall Attorney at Law for more information on relocation.
+Contact Julia E. Stovall Attorney at Law for more information on relocation in Tennessee.